What is Sexual Harassment under Minnesota Law?

 How does Minnesota Law Prohibit Sexual Harassment?

-The laws of the state of Minnesota and federal law have both appointed agencies with the authority to investigate sexual harassment claims.
+The laws of the state of Minnesota and federal law have both formed agencies with the authority to investigate sexual harassment claims.
 These agencies conduct investigations at a given Coon Rapids work site in order to verify if a complaint that they have received is true or not.
-Also, these laws prohibit employers from firing an employee for alleging sexual harassment or taking any action in retaliation to a claim.
+Furthermore, these laws prohibit employers from firing an employee for alleging sexual harassment or taking any action in retaliation to a claim.

 How can a Minnesota attorney help?